Cuthbert and Williams given World Cup audition

 Dragons flanker Taine Basham is named as a replacement alongside uncapped duo Cai Evans and Teddy Williams.

-Warren Gatland name his final 33-man squad on Monday, 21 August.
+Warren Gatland is due to name his final 33-man squad on Monday, 21 August.

 Dan Biggar starts for the first time this summer after appearing as a replacement in the opening games against England.